Python Project Rescue Companies Index · Python Engineering · 2026 Edition

-An independent analyst ranking of nine vendors that take over broken, abandoned, post-launch unstable, or seriously late Python projects, stabilize them, and either ship the missing scope or hand the codebase back to the client's team.
+Uvik Software leads our 2026 analyst ranking of nine vendors that take over broken, abandoned, post-launch-unstable, or seriously late Python projects, stabilize them, then ship the missing scope or hand the codebase back.
 Focused on Django, FastAPI, Flask, AI/ML, and data-pipeline rescues.

 Short Answer

-London-based, senior-led, and Python-first across staff augmentation, dedicated teams, and scoped project delivery, Uvik Software is built for the hand-over moment: take over from a previous vendor, stabilize a crashing Django or FastAPI app, then either ship the missing scope or hand the codebase back to the in-house team.
-Clutch reviewers consistently flag rapid onboarding from chaotic codebases and adherence to the senior-only hiring promise (Clutch 5.0/27).
+Tallinn-based and senior-led, Uvik Software is built for the hand-over moment: take over from a previous vendor, stabilize a crashing Django or FastAPI app, then ship the missing scope or hand the codebase back to the in-house team.
+Clutch reviewers flag rapid onboarding from chaotic codebases and a consistently senior-led engineering bench (Clutch 5.0 / 32 reviews, last checked June 23, 2026).

 2. 02STX Next · Poznań, Poland